 Installing a towel warmer is the single easiest and most effective way to ensure your bathroom is nice and toasty warm when you wake up in the morning.
-These use a minimum of electricity and essentially act as safe, affordable 24 hour space heaters that can noticeably raise the temperature of the whole bathroom.
+They use a minimum of electricity and essentially act as safe, affordable, 24-hour space heaters that can noticeably raise the temperature of the whole bathroom.
 Towel warmers circulate heated liquid inside the metal bars, warming them as well as the surrounding air.
-Electric towel warmers are self contained and can be installed in almost any space (some models can even be plugged into a nearby outlet rather than wired in), but hydronic towel warmers are designed to replace existing radiator and can’t be installed without an existing radiator system.
-Either way, leave it to run overnight or set it to turn on before your alarm and the bathroom will be toasty warm when you wake up.
+Electric towel warmers are self contained and can be installed in almost any space.
+Some models can even be plugged into a nearby outlet rather than wired in.
+But hydronic towel warmers are designed to replace existing radiator and can’t be installed without an existing radiator system.
+Either way, leave your warmer running overnight or set it to turn on before your alarm to turn your cold bathroom into a cozy one.Shop Towel Warmers and bathroom heaters:

-If it’s the chilly tile that really gets you on a cold winter morning, heated floors are the way to go.
+If it’s the chilly tile that really gets you on a cold winter morning?
+Heated floors are the way to go.
 These days, heated flooring is typically achieved by installing a fine mesh underlayment beneath a tile floor.
 An electrical current flows through the mesh, efficiently converting to heat which warms the tile.
-Like towel warmers, they add some ambient heat to the room, and guarantee the floors will be warm to the touch on even the chilliest winter days.
-Unfortunately, heated floors have to be installed as part of a larger remodel, as they’ll need to be installed underneath the tile.
-That said, they offer a great return on the investment and don’t cost much to use, so if you’re on the fence, don’t skimp on this feature.
+Like towel warmers, they add some ambient heat to the room.
+More importantly, they guarantee the floors will be warm to the touch on even the chilliest winter days.
+Unfortunately, you’ll need to install heated floors as part of a larger remodel, since the heating element needs to be laid underneath the tile.
+That said, they offer a great return on the investment and don’t cost much to use, so if you’re on the fence, don’t skimp on this feature!

 Heated Toilet Seats/Bidets

 Perhaps the worst thing about really cold weather is having to sit on a cold toilet seat first thing in the morning or – worse – in the middle of the night.
-But you might be surprised to know that this is actually something that you can change fairly easily.
-Many high tech, luxury toilet seats come with built in temperature controls.
-That’s right, the toilet seats are heated, and all you have to do is swap out the existing seat and hook the new one up to your water line and a nearby outlet.
+But there’s good news.
+Many high tech, luxury toilet seats come with built-in temperature controls.
+That’s right: heated toilet seats All you have to do is swap out the existing seat and hook the new one up to your water line and a nearby outlet.
 As a bonus, many heated toilet seats include warm water bidets and warm air driers for an even more luxurious experience.

 Point Of Use Water Heater

-If your bathroom is located a long way away from your water heater, chances are it takes your water a little longer than you’d like to heat up, especially on a really cold day.
-Fortunately, there’s a simple way to fix this problem: all you have to do is install a point of use water heater.
-These small electric boxes can be installed (and completely hidden) in the back of your bathroom vanity, and provide instant hot water as soon as you turn on the tap.
-Smaller ones are great for faucets, and slightly larger ones can heat enough water for a shower, which means not only immediate hot water, but infinite hot water, too.
+If your bathroom far away from your water heater, chances are it takes your water a little longer than you’d like to heat up, especially on a really cold day.
+Fortunately, there’s a simple way to fix this problem.
+All you have to do is install a point of use water heater.
+You can install these small electric boxes (completely hidden) in the back of your bathroom vanity, and they’ll provide instant hot water as soon as you turn on the tap.
+Smaller ones are great for faucets; larger ones can heat enough water for a shower, which means not only immediate hot water, but infinite hot water.